-Whether you call it an exploratory interview, an informational interview, or a networking chat, this type of meeting is a great opportunity.
+Whether you call it an exploratory interview, an informational interview, exploratory conversation or a networking chat, this type of meeting is a great opportunity.
 It enables you to connect with others, learn about their roles, and gain career guidance.
 It may even prove fruitful in helping you switch roles or land a job!

 I’ve been on both sides of the informational interview table, and the conversations are always enjoyable.
 Having both perspectives has given me insight into how to truly take advantage of these conversations and make a positive impression.
+Here are my learnings on how to ace your informational interview, every time but before that let see some of the exploratory interview questions.

 Do your homework